MasoniteFramework/docs/official-packages/masonite-notifications.md

 ```

 This is actually the default behaviour of the mail driver so you won't have to write that but you can customize it
-to your needs if you don't have the same field name or if you want to add some logic to get the recipient email.
+to your needs if your User model don't have `email` field or if you want to add some logic to get the recipient email.

 ## Sending a Notification